VictoriaMetrics/VictoriaMetrics/docs/guides/k8s-monitoring-via-vm-cluster.md

   <img src="guide-vmcluster-vmagent-grafana-dash.png" width="800" alt="vmagent dashboard">
 </p>

-**6. Final thoughts**
+### 6. Final thoughts

 * We set up TimeSeries Database for you k8s cluster.
 * Collected metrics from all running pods,nodes, … and store them in VictoriaMetrics database.
-* Visualize resources used in kubernetes cluster by Grafana dashboards.
+* Visualize resources used in Kubernetes cluster by Grafana dashboards.